fpoussin/Qt5-MSVC-Static/README.md

  - http://download.qt.io/official_releases/qt/5.5/5.5.0/submodules/qtbase-opensource-src-5.5.0.zip
  - http://download.qt.io/official_releases/qt/5.5/5.5.0/submodules/qt5-opensource-src-5.5.0.zip

-Unzip these in the repo as qtbase-versioon
+Unzip these in the repo

+Open a VS command prompt in the repo's root.
+The link for the prompt is "*VS2015 x86 Native Tools Command Prompt*"

-You will need to run *setup.bat* from the VS command tool.
+You will need to run *setup.bat* and *build.bat* from the VS command prompt.
-You can copy the VC command tool link in the directory and launch it from here.

-Run *setup.bat*, then *build.bat* if everything goes fine.
+Run *setup.bat*, it will setup and build/install ICU.
+Once this is done, run *build.bat* to start building Qt.

 **Configuration**